The rules have changed for condo corporations, at least temporarily, when it comes to e-voting and virtual meetings.

 E-voting has worked well for many condo corporations.
 It simplifies the voting process for members, votes are much easier to distribute and collect, and boards can track results as the votes are submitted.
 They can even see if they’ll reach quorum before the meeting takes place.

 E-voting gives owners more control of their vote, and an e-vote can be submitted directly without the need for a proxy.
-We have developed an intuitive E-Voting feature for condos which can help boards pass laws successfully and safely.
+We have developed an intuitive E-Voting feature and a Virtual Meeting Feature for condos which can help boards pass laws successfully and safely.

 Board members can customize questions, send notices and reminders electronically, and monitor results online.
 We’ve made sure that this feature is fully compliant with the Ontario Condominium Act.